usarscotus/legal-directory/_frcp/rule_78.md

 ---
 layout: rule
-title: "Rule 78.
-Hearing Motions; Submission on Briefs"
+title: Rule 78.
+Hearing Motions; Submission on Briefs
 permalink: /frcp/rule_78/
 order: 78
+chapter: Title X. District Courts and Clerks
 ---

 (a) Providing a Regular Schedule for Oral Hearings.
 A court may establish regular times and places for oral hearings on motions.